REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Methodology

 \section{Methodology}

-In this section, we first introduce the visual reasoning process for element-level text-image alignment evaluation, which emulates a human-like chain-of-thought reasoning.
-We then describe the training dataset curation procedure, followed by a detailed illustration of the two-stage training methodology.
+In this section, we first introduce the visual reasoning process for element-level text-image alignment evaluation $\S \ref{sec:visual_reasoning}$.
+We then describe the training dataset curation procedure $\S \ref{sec:sft}$, followed by a detailed illustration of the two-stage training methodology $\S \ref{sec:rl}$.
 The overall methodology is illustrated in Figure~\ref{fig:bigframework}.